edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 The process through which requested content is compressed is outlined below.

-1. Does the request contain an `accept-encoding` header?
+1. Does the request contain an `Accept-Encoding` header?

     -   **Yes (Supported Compression Method):** Proceed to step 2.
     -   **Yes (Unsupported Compression Method):** Our edge servers will treat the request as a cache miss and retrieve it from your origin configuration or the Serverless layer.